 It has been many years now, and I continue to possess a right arm which is also quite muscular like my left arm.

-I strongly believe in destiny.
+Destiny seems so real.
 When we are born, the exact number of years, months, days, hours, minutes and seconds that we will be spending alive on this planet, were already calculated and fixed.
 The only thing is that we are not informed of the exact period of time allotted to us to stay alive.

 A few days ago, a young man wrote to me requesting me for advice.
 He explained to me in detail about his hopeless financial situation and that he was contemplating suicide.
 He also tried to convince me that suicide was not an act of cowardice.
 To be honest, I would not say that suicides are cowards.
 It is absolute nonsense to say that cowards can commit suicide!
 Committing suicide calls for extreme courage and great mental strength!
 Of course, there is one thing for sure — the person who commits suicide, is most certainly selfish and silly.
 In highly stressful situations, the thought of ending one’s life creeps in.
 But is that a solution is the question.
 Karma continues and the soul never dies.
 The soul is born again as ‘someone’ else, and the new negative Karma accumulated due to the act of suicide has to be again balanced.

 Suicides are basically of two kinds–the planned one and the impulsive one.
 Even the impulsive ones are generally the result of constant harbouring of the thought of dying.
 There must have been in the mind of the person, a strong ‘death drive’ or ‘Todestrieb,’ as Freud called it.